Tiescoolio/AI-Group-Project-Kunstmatige-Koningen/README.md

 To run this code, you need to have the following programs and libraries installed:

 - **Python 3** (website: https://www.python.org/).
 This code was developed using Python 3.7.
 Some of the libraries used here use methods that are set to become deprecated in Python 3.8; when using any version beyond 3.7, be sure to use the most recent versions possible.
 - **MongoDB Community Edition** (webpage: https://docs.mongodb.com/manual/administration/install-community/).
 This allows you to run a MongoDB database locally; almost all students will want to do this.
+It is strongly advised to also include MongoDB Compass (an option that comes up during the installation wizard).
 - **Flask** (command line: pip install Flask).
 This code was developed using Flask 1.0.3, and automatically included Jinja2 v.
 2.10.1 and Werkzeug v.
 0.15.4, amongst other things.
 - **Pymongo** (command line: pip install pymongo).
 This code was developed using Pymongo 3.8.0.
 - **Flask-RESTful** (command line: pip install flask-restful).
 This code was developed using Flask Restful 0.3.7.
 This library allows you to run the dummy recommendation service locally; almost all students will want to do this, at least to start out with.